 Signs Of A Bad Therapist

 Okay, let’s start with the not-so-nice stuff.
 A bad therapist can be more detrimental to your mental health than beneficial (and that’s defs not what you went to therapy looking for!).
-Luckily, therapists and Anxious Like You podcast co-hosts Nadia Addessi and Micheline Maloouf gave us a list of things to look out for!
+Luckily, we chat about this on the Anxious Like You podcast with therapists Nadia Addessi and Micheline Maloouf.
+Here’s a list of things to look out for!

 A bad therapist might:

 - Joke about a trigger